Bischoff to become chairman of JPMorgan in Europe

 LONDON Win Bischoff, chairman of Britain's accounting watchdog the Financial Reporting Council, will also become chairman of JPMorgan Chase's (JPM.N) European arm from January, the investment bank said on Tuesday.

-His appointment to JPMorgan comes at a time when British lawmakers are keen for the FRC to scrutinise the accounts of banks more closely.
+His appointment to JPMorgan comes at a time when British lawmakers are keen for the FRC to scrutinize the accounts of banks more closely.

 Lawmakers have questioned regulators over why accountants gave banks a clean bill of health just months before they had to be rescued by taxpayers in the 2007-09 financial crisis.